NiclO1337/pp1-strawberry-lovers/README.md

 ## Deployment
 Project repository was created from Code Institute template then cloned to my computer using VS code.
-Changes were continuously pushed back up to Github and then deployed using Github pages. <br>
+Changes were continuously pushed back up to Github for source control.<br>
+The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+- In the GitHub repository, navigate to the Settings tab
+- From the source section drop-down menu, select the Main Branch
+- Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+### Local development

+#### Forking the project for local development

+- Log in (or sign up) to Github.
+- Go to the repository for this project, [link to repository](https://github.com/NiclO1337/pp1-strawberry-lovers)
+- Click the Fork button in the top right corner.

+#### Cloning the project for local development

+- Log in (or sign up) to Github.
+- Go to the repository for this project, [link to repository](https://github.com/NiclO1337/pp1-strawberry-lovers)
+- Click on the code button, select whether you would like to clone with HTTPS, SSH or GitHub CLI and copy the link shown.
+Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
+Type 'git clone' into the terminal and then paste the link you copied in step 3.
+- Press enter.

 Link to live website: [PP1 Strawberry Lovers](https://niclo1337.github.io/pp1-strawberry-lovers/index.html)